Thai Pork Stir Fry is an Easy Weeknight Dinner

 I want to point out that cooking the pork in batches is an important step.
 If you try to stir fry it all at once it will end up steaming in the pan rather than browning.

-What Ingredients Do I Need For Easy Thai Peanut Pork Stir Fry?
+Ingredients Needed For Easy Thai Peanut Pork Stir Fry

 Full instructions can be found below in the recipe card